omarcastano/data_science_in_production/content/data_versioning/dvc.md

 ```

 This will checkout the specific version of the dataset, and DVC will automatically update the dataset file (in the path <dataset_path>) to the version that was added in that commit.

+# Remote data Storage

+DVC allows you to store your data in a remote storage location, such as an S3 bucket or Google Drive.
+This is useful if you want to share your data with others or if you want to access your data from multiple machines.